jjclark1982/themagiclab.org/source/_posts/2018-Leadership-Program-Department-Foreign-Affairs-and-Trade-.md

 ---
 title: "2018 Leadership Program, Department Foreign Affairs and Trade."
-date: ""
+date: "2018-12-31"
 ---
-Mary-Anne will be sharing her insights on DIsruptive Innovation
+Mary-Anne will be sharing her insights on Disruptive Innovation